Cyproterone acetate

 Common side effects of high-dose CPA in men include gynecomastia (breast development) and feminization.
 In both men and women, possible side effects of CPA include low sex hormone levels, reversible infertility, sexual dysfunction, fatigue, depression, weight gain, and elevated liver enzymes.
-With prolonged use, brain tumors prompting surgery are common, from 5% at high doses to 2% at low doses.
 At very high doses in older individuals, significant cardiovascular complications can occur.
 Rare but serious adverse reactions of CPA include blood clots, and liver damage.
 CPA can also cause adrenal insufficiency as a withdrawal effect if it is discontinued abruptly from a high dosage.
 CPA blocks the effects of androgens such as testosterone in the body, which it does by preventing them from interacting with their biological target, the androgen receptor (AR), and by reducing their production by the gonads, hence their concentrations in the body.
 In addition, it has progesterone-like effects by activating the progesterone receptor (PR).
 It can also produce weak cortisol-like effects at very high doses.

 CPA was discovered in 1961.
 It was originally developed as a progestin.
 In 1965, the antiandrogenic effects of CPA were discovered.
 CPA was first marketed, as an antiandrogen, in 1973, and was the first antiandrogen to be introduced for medical use.
 A few years later, in 1978, CPA was introduced as a progestin in a birth control pill.
 It has been described as a "first-generation" progestin and as the prototypical antiandrogen.
 CPA is available widely throughout the world.
 An exception is the United States, where it is not approved for use.

 Medical uses

 CPA is used as a progestin and antiandrogen in hormonal birth control and in the treatment of androgen-dependent conditions.
 Specifically, CPA is used in combined birth control pills, in the treatment of androgen-dependent skin and hair conditions such as acne, seborrhea, excessive hair growth, and scalp hair loss, high androgen levels, in transgender hormone therapy, to treat prostate cancer, to reduce sex drive in sex offenders or men with paraphilias or hypersexuality, to treat early puberty, and for other uses.
 Treatment dosages range from 2mg or less, to 100mg or more daily.

 In the United States, where CPA is not available, other medications with antiandrogenic effects are used to treat androgen-dependent conditions instead.
 Examples of such medications include gonadotropin-releasing hormone modulators (GnRH modulators) like leuprorelin and degarelix, nonsteroidal antiandrogens like flutamide and bicalutamide, the diuretic and steroidal antiandrogen spironolactone, the progestin medroxyprogesterone acetate, and the 5α-reductase inhibitors finasteride and dutasteride.
 The steroidal antiandrogen and progestin chlormadinone acetate is used as an alternative to CPA in Japan, South Korea, and a few other countries.

-In 2020, the European Medicine Agency issued a warning that high doses of cyproterone acetate may contribute to risk of meningioma, and recommended physicians use alternative treatment for most indications (or the minimum effective dose where no alternatives were available) with the exception of prostate carcinoma.
+In 2020, the European Medicine Agency issued a warning that high doses of cyproterone acetate (25mg daily or more) may contribute to risk of meningioma, and recommended physicians use alternative treatment for most indications (or the minimum effective dose where no alternatives were available) with the exception of prostate carcinoma.